oneclickvirt/oneclickvirt.github.io/docs/en/guide/oneclickvirt/oneclickvirt_precheck.md

 - Resource Limits: Supports setting instance quantity/CPU/memory/disk/bandwidth quota management and traffic usage restrictions

-- All code is open source, but no commercial development will be undertaken
+- All code is open-source, but no commercial development will be undertaken.
+If you modify the code, you must retain the original source.
+This project does not handle any commercial development requests.